 In the past, girls who began to train to be a Geisha from very early like under ten, they had a chance to get lost in town and people would recognize which Okiya she belongs to by the Kamon.

-Also, when they attended in a banquet room watching senior Maiko do their job.
-It’s not uncommon they tend to sleep in a party and male attendants bring them back to the Okiya they belong judging from their kamon.
+Also, when they attended a banquet room watching senior Maiko do their job.
+It’s not uncommon that they tend to sleep at a party and male attendants bring them back to the Okiya they belong judging from their kamon.

 Karyukai (The World of Flower and Willow) – Geisha

 It is still said that geisha inhabit a separate reality which they call the Karyukai which is made up of the flower and the willow.
 The courtesans were said to be the colorful flowers while the geisha were taken as willow which possess subtlety, strength, and grace.

 On the development of girl’s career, even a detail such as the length of one’s eyebrows is significant.
 Short eyebrows are for the young and long ones displayed maturity.